adambell95/OS_Project_01/README.md

-# OS Project 01 - Dispatcher / Scheduler Simulator
+# Dispatcher / Scheduler Simulator

 Your task is to develop a simulation of a dispatcher/scheduler that assigns processes (or jobs) to a set of available processors or processing nodes.